-There are no Planned Unit Developments in the town.
-A conservation easement for the Historic Bowling Green Farm exists on the South end of Main Street which occupies approximately 126.8 acres and cannot be developed.
+Currently, there are no Planned Unit Developments in the town.
+A conservation easement for the Old Mansion property exists on the South end of Main Street which occupies approximately 126.8 acres and cannot be developed.
 Right of Way acreage exists for roads, streets, and utilities which reduces the amount of available acreage for development.
-Agricultural land use exists within the town boundary along with Encroachment Potential Areas for land which could be used as a buffer between the boundary of Fort A.P.
-Hill and the Town of Bowling Green.
+Agricultural land use exists within the town boundary along with Encroachment Potential Areas for land, which could be used as both preservation areas or growth areas.
 Areas within the town boundary meet the criteria of the Chesapeake Bay Preservation Act for designation as an environmentally sensitive area.